KamilaDyn/fullStackOpen-2023/README.md

 ## PART2 Communicating with server

 This part covers how to display list items in React and how to handle forms.
 Introduces JSON server and fetching data from it, axios for sending GET, PUT, POST and DELETE requests.
-Extend app, with adding style CSS<a href='https://fullstackopen.com/en/part2'>Info</a>
+Extend app, with adding style CSS. <a href='https://fullstackopen.com/en/part2'>Info</a>

 <ul>
 <li><b>Course information: </b> Extended Course info app from part 1.
 Show sum of exercises, extend application to allow for an arbitrary number of courses</li>